ODNP: What Are We Working On?

 Oregon Digital is a digital asset management system which is shared jointly developed by staff at the Oregon State University Libraries and Press and the University of Oregon Libraries.
 It is built using the Samvera Hyrax digital repository framework, which was chosen (among other reasons) because of its support for Resource Description Framework (RDF) data.
 Uniform Resource Identifiers (URIs) can be recorded as values in Oregon Digital metadata descriptions, and collection metadata can be exported by administrators in the RDF N-Triples format.
 In this blog post I will share a look at the RDF metadata description sets which can be exported from Oregon Digital and share two SPARQL queries which can be run on this data.

-An RDF triple with subject, predicate, and object
+A visualization of an RDF triple having a subject, directional predicate, and object

-An RDF triple with subject, predicate, and object
+A visualization of an RDF triple having a subject, directional predicate, and object

 You might ask why I’d use RDF and SPARQL when Solr queries can be run against all our metadata without any need to generate exports or manage individual RDF files for collections.
 I see the value of RDF and SPARQL in the ability to make use of other data sources.
 RDF – a foundational model for sharing linked open data – makes use of unambiguous identifiers for resources of interest, and these resources can be shared and reused across the web.
 So, for example, SPARQL queries can be run against Oregon Digital RDF and information in other linked open data repositories using federated queries, a powerful extension of the SPARQL query language.